thomas-basham/Thomas-Basham/README.md

 ### What I'm Up To

-- Studying for the AWS Solutions Architect Associate
+- Studying ml and AI concepts
 - Building a cloud-native data pipeline with Fargate + Aurora
 - Mentoring devs and building clean, testable code
 - Saving up for my dream boat